 So, finding a mentor to help you succeed in business isn’t just about identifying who can help you, it’s about figuring out how you can help him or her!
 It’s not all take…you gotta give something to get a good business mentor.

-Before the tips, here is successful author Julia Cameron’s advice on finding a mentor to help your writing career:
+Here’s author Julia Cameron’s advice on finding a mentor to help your writing career: